UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 The University of Delaware's Tania Roth claims that she studies child abuse.
 But her experiments are all about making vulnerable and sensitive rats suffer.
 She's forced alcohol down the throats of newborn ones.
 She's stuffed pregnant mothers into tiny restraint tubes and blasted them with strobe lights.
 She's purposely terrified rats by repeatedly shocking their feet, and she's taken newborns away from their mothers and given them to other rats who are unable to care for them.

-Roth has been tormenting animals at taxpayer expense for nearly two decades.
-She's received more than $1.8 million in public funding.
+To deal with the problem of neglectful and horrible human parents, Roth has been abusing nonconsenting rats at taxpayers' expense for nearly two decades.
 What is there to show for it?
-Published papers with glaring omissions about the treatment of these doomed animals, no apparent benefits for human children who are abused … and a mountain of animal bodies.
+Published papers with glaring omissions about the treatment of Roth's victims, no apparent benefits for human children who are abused, and a mountain of nonhuman children' bodies.

 Sensitive adult rats and pups imprisoned in Roth's lab were destined to be tormented in her experiments.